-Learning Outcome Pass Merit Distinction Understand the Has satisfactory Has very good Has an excellent concepts associated awareness of principles awareness of principles awareness of principles with database systems and concepts underlying and concepts underlying and concepts underlying theoretical frameworks theoretical frameworks theoretical frameworks and approaches and and approaches and is and approaches and is demonstrates sufficient able in detail to identify comprehensively able to ability to identify associated strengths and identify associated associated strengths and weaknesses. strengths and weaknesses. weaknesses.
-Understand the Has satisfactory Has very good Has an excellent concepts associated awareness of principles awareness of principles awareness of principles with the relational and concepts underlying and concepts underlying and concepts underlying model theoretical frameworks theoretical frameworks theoretical frameworks and approaches and and approaches and is and approaches and is demonstrates sufficient able in detail to identify comprehensively able to ability to identify associated strengths and identify associated associated strengths and weaknesses. strengths and weaknesses. weaknesses.
-Understand how to Demonstrates a Demonstrates a very Demonstrates an design and develop a satisfactory ability to use good ability to use design excellent ability to use database system design principles to principles to effectively design principles to effectively develop an develop an artefact to effectively develop an artefact to solve an solve an identified issue. artefact to solve an Do oble to develor : identified issue.
-Domonatratas a var: identified issue.
-Be able to develop a Demonstrates a Demonstrates a very Demonstrates an logical database design satisfactory ability to use design principles to good ability to use design principles to effectively excellent ability to use design principles to effectively develop an develop an artefact to effectively develop an artefact to solve an solve an identified issue. artefact to solve an identified issue.
-Solve an identified issue. identified issue.
-Be able to develop a Demonstrates a Demonstrates a very Demonstrates an database system using satisfactory ability to good ability to develop an excellent ability to SQL develop an artefact to artefact to solve an develop an artefact to solve an identified issue. identified issue. solve an identified issue.
+Learning Outcome Pass Merit Distinction Has satisfactory Has very good Has an excellent concepts associated a awareness of principles awareness of principles awareness of principles with database systems and concepts underlying and concepts underlying and concepts underlying t theoretical frameworks theoretical frameworks theoretical frameworks 8 and approaches and and approaches and is and approaches and is demonstrates sufficient able in detail to identify comprehensively able to 6 ability to identify associated strengths and identify associated associated strengths and weaknesses. strengths and weaknesses. weaknesses.
+Has satisfactory Has very good Has an excellent awareness of principles awareness of principles awareness of principles and concepts underlying and concepts underlying and concepts underlying theoretical frameworks theoretical frameworks theoretical frameworks and approaches and and approaches and is and approaches and is demonstrates sufficient able in detail to identify comprehensively able to ability to identify associated strengths and identify associated associated strengths and weaknesses. strengths and weaknesses. weaknesses.
+Demonstrates a Demonstrates a very Demonstrates an satisfactory ability to use good ability to use design excellent ability to use design principles to principles to effectively design principles to effectively develop an develop an artefact to effectively develop an artefact to solve an solve an identified issue. artefact to solve an L. identified issue.
+Demonstrates a Domonatratos a vari identified issue. satisfactory ability to use Demonstrates a very good ability to use design Demonstrates an excellent ability to use design principles to principles to effectively design principles to effectively develop an develop an artefact to effectively develop an artefact to solve an solve an identified issue. artefact to solve an identified issue. solve all idelitilled issue. identified issue.
+Demonstrates a Demonstrates a very Demonstrates an satisfactory ability to good ability to develop an excellent ability to develop an artefact to artefact to solve an develop an artefact to solve an identified issue. identified issue. solve an identified issue.